-Most patients are discharged from the hospital within 5 to 7 days.
-After healing, regaining strength, and getting "weaned" off medications, the next stage operation will be scheduled usually within a few months.
+Most patients are discharged from the hospital within five to seven days.
+After healing, regaining strength, and getting weaned off medications, the next stage operation will be scheduled usually within a few months.
 This time frame may vary depending on the healing of the lining of your rectum and reconditioning.

-This operation may be done as a laparoscopic procedure or with an open surgical incision depending upon the condition of both you and your colon.
+This operation may be done as a laparoscopic procedure or with an open surgical incision, depending upon the condition of both you and your colon.
 Both procedures require general anesthesia in the operating room.
-The procedure usually takes 4 to 6 hours, depending on your condition.
+The procedure usually takes four to six hours, depending on your condition.

 Laparoscopic procedure: Four small incisions will be made on your abdomen.
 A telescope is passed into one of the incisions to observe the operation.
 Instruments are placed through the other three openings.
 At the end of the procedure, the openings are closed and covered with clear plastic bandage over gauze.

-The illeoanal J-pouch or reservoir is created from the lowest part of the small intestine (bowel).
-Approximately 6 to 12 cm of the ileum (last part of the small intestine) will be used to create a J-shaped reservoir.
+The illeoanal J-pouch, or reservoir, is created from the lowest part of the small intestine (bowel).
+About six to 12 centimeters of the ileum (last part of the small intestine) will be used to create a J-shaped reservoir.
 The mucosa, or inner lining of the rectum, is separated from the muscular wall.
 The muscle wall of the rectum is left in place along with special sphincter muscles, which hold the stool inside the rectum or pouch.
 This part of the operation is done through the anus.